-During fiscal year 2007, the Board of Trustees approved the issuance of bonds payable to increase the funds currently available to pay pension benefits to certain of its beneficiaries and to reduce its unfunded accrued actuarial pension liability.
-As of June 30, 2009, bonds payable amounted to \$2,961 million.
+During fiscal year 2007, the Board of Trustees approved the issuance of bonds payable to increase the funds currently available to pay pension benefits to certain beneficiaries and to reduce the unfunded accrued actuarial pension liability.
+As of June 30, 2010, bonds payable amounted to \$2,982 million.